eriosta/analytics-applications/bank_marketing/README.md

 # Methodology
 The objective of this study was to predict the binary variable of whether a client has subscribed to a term deposit using logistic regression.
 To achieve this objective, the following methodology was employed.
 ## Identification, classification and operationalization of variables

+The Bank Marketing Data Set is a collection of data that was collected from a Portuguese banking institution in order to study the effectiveness of telemarketing campaigns.
+The data was collected over the course of a year and contains information on the bank's telemarketing calls, such as the outcome of the call (e.g., success or failure), the customer's age, job, and marital status, as well as other demographic information.
+The data set also includes information on the customer's previous contact with the bank, such as previous calls, as well as the outcome of those calls.
+The data set was published in a paper by S. Moro, P. Cortez, and P. Rita in 2014, and it is available for download from the UCI Machine Learning Repository.
+The data set is often used as a benchmark for machine learning models and is a popular choice for testing and evaluating new algorithms in the field of marketing and customer relationship management.

 The data set consisted of 20 variables, including demographic, economic, and social factors of clients, as well as information about the previous marketing campaigns.
 The target variable was the binary variable of whether a client has subscribed to a term deposit (“Yes” or “No”).

 ### Bank client data